Gluing and cutting cube tiling codes in dimension six: Basic notions on polybox codes

 Since the operation of gluing and cutting is transitive, we may pass from $U$ to $\bar{U}$ by gluing and cutting.
-Thus, we passed from $U$ to a simpler cube tiling code $\bar{U}$ in which the number of components in the distribution of words in $\bar{U}$ in the $i$th position is lower than that in $U$.
-Along this lines we could try to reduce by gluing and cutting the code $U$ to some simple cube tiling code.
-But this depends on our knowledge about strongly equivalent polybox codes $V,W\subset S^{d-1}$.
-Theorem \ref{al} provides us with such knowledge.
+Thus, we passed from $U$ to a simpler cube tiling code $\bar{U}$ in which the number of components in the distribution of words in $\bar{U}$ in the $i$th position is lower than that in $U$ (Figure 2).